AdobeDocs/experience-manager-screens.en/help/user-guide/tagging.md

 >[!CAUTION]
 >
 >The **Tagging** feature is only available if it is enabled for your tenant.
-Please contact AEM Screens Engineering to enable it.
+Contact AEM Screens Engineering to enable it.

 ## Introduction {#introduction}